THE SUN-KISSED SOUTH: GERMANY'S SOUTHERN RIESLINGS UND PINOT NOIR, THE OTHER WHITES, BEAUTIFUL ALSACE WINE COUNTRY, THE CULINARY REGIONS....

 The southern tour

-- We will visit a total of 18 wineries (12 are members of the VDP, the German association of elite wine makers; 3 are in Alsace) in 3 different wine regions in Germany where predominantly grapes other than Riesling - Burgundy grapes - are planted: Baden, the most southern German wine region and Germany’s answer to Burgundy.
-In Baden we will also visit wineries off the beaten track on the shore of Lake Constance; Pfalz with its almost Mediterranean climate and voluptuous whites and reds; Southern Rheinhessen where a variety of white and red grapes grow to produce bold, stunning wines.
-We also spend two nights in the Alsace region in Eastern France with its unbelievable picturesque medieval wine villages and world-class winemakers.
+- We will visit a total of 23 wineries: Baden, the most southern German wine region and Germany’s answer to Burgundy.
+Pfalz with its almost Mediterranean climate and voluptuous whites and reds; Rheinhessen where a variety of white and red grapes grow to produce bold, stunning wines.
+Alsace with its unbelievable picturesque medieval wine villages and world-class winemakers.

-- We will get intimate insights into a selection of Germany’s best of the best wineries, normally not open to visitors.
+- We will get intimate insights into a selection of Germany’s and Alsatian best of the best wineries, normally not open to visitors.

-- We will learn how to read the label on German wine bottles.
+- We will learn how to read the label on German and Alsatian wine bottles.

 - We will get to know the classification of German wines including the new VDP classification.